cmr-sims/dcmr/README.md

 the log likelihood of the observed data according to the model with those parameters, and simulated data generated using the model with the best-fitting parameters.
 The simulated data are saved in a Psifr-format CSV file and can be analyzed just like real observed data.
-Run `cfr_fit_cmr.py -h` to see the many options for configuring model variants.
+Run `cfr-fit-cmr -h` to see the many options for configuring model variants.

 ### Evaluating a fit